 Import a Dataset from a Redis Server

 To import a dataset from any publicly available Redis server, simply enter the following information in the Import Dataset dialog of your Redis Cloud Pro instance and click the "Import" button when done:

 - Enter the hostname or the public IP address of the source Redis server in the Redis Hostname/IP Address box.

 - Enter the port of the source Redis server in the Port field, if it is different from the default value of 6379.

 - If the source Redis server is set with a password, enter it in the Password input control field.

 Import a Dataset from a RDB File

-You can import any standard RDB to your Redis Enterprise VPC instance.
+You can import any standard RDB to your Redis Cloud Pro instance.
 Both uncompressed and compressed (with a .gz suffix) RDB files are acceptable.

 RDB File from an FTP or HTTP Server

 To import a dataset from an RDB file that is accessible via a public FTP or HTTP server, enter the file's full URL in the Import Dataset dialog's RDB File Path field.
 Use the following standard pattern to provide the file's URL: